 This document is a highly fleshed out version of this post.

 The main audience for this is those who feel unmotivated or lost or depressed.
 It's what I did personally to get myself unstuck.
+Note: this isn't advice, and even if it was, you shouldn't take advice from a person in his mid-20s.
+This's closer to "my current life philosophy", and it's a living document that will look ~nothing like this by the time I croak.

 Goals (or desires or values) lie somewhere on the spectrum between terminal and instrumental.
 Money's (nearly always) an instrumental goal: it gets us other things we want, like sustenance, shelter and luxuries.
 But if you were to try to explain to me why you like sour foods or why you enjoy seeing your friends succeed, you might find it surprisingly difficult.
 This's the hallmark of a terminal goal: it's an end in and of itself, and doesn't require justification in terms of other goals it helps fulfil.